-It’s never too early to start to prepare your H1B application, but generally speaking it’s a good idea to start at least several months in advance to avoid any potential hiccups or delays.
-For example, many clients start working with us in December and January for the April 1 cap-subject filing filing.
+It’s never too early to start preparing your H-1B application, but generally speaking, it’s a good idea to start at least several months in advance to avoid any potential hiccups or delays.
+For example, many clients start working with us in December and January for the April 1 cap-subject filing.

 A cap-exempt organization is one of the following organizations: